 Mixin inside another Mixin: A mixin can be used in another mixin, and it can also be used to return values.

 |Documentation||SASS has documentation that focuses more on knowledge base and setup.
 It does not provide more visuals.||LESS documentation has an appealing visual.
 It also has easy to follow steps.|

 Both preprocessors are popular among web designers.
-SASS users can easily choose their syntaxes and developer can decide when to move away from CSS rules.
-LESS, on the other hand, has an advantage in functions where users can activate mixins when certain conditions occur.
-SASS also provides loops and cases which are known by programmers.
+SASS users can easily choose their syntaxes, and the developer can decide when to move away from CSS rules.
+On the other hand, LESS has an advantage in functions where users can activate mixins when certain conditions occur.
+SASS also provides loops and cases which programmers know.
 Hence it is totally dependent upon the developers and the project requirement which language they prefer.
 Both these languages have their advantages and disadvantages.
 Finally, the one selected provides the best features that are developed in them.

 This has been a guide to the top differences between SASS vs LESS.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.